A Schematic Definition of Quantum Polynomial Time Computability: A New, Simple Schematic Definition

 Let $h= REP_k\circ f' \circ REMOVE_k$.
 This quantum function $h$ satisfies that $h(\qubit{s}\qubit{\phi}) = f(\qubit{s})\otimes \qubit{\phi}$ for any $s\in\{0,1\}^k$.
-We then define $\GG_k =\{g_s\}_{s\in\{0,1\}^k}$ with $g_s=g$ for every string $s\in\{0,1\}^k$ and set $g'=Branch_k[\GG_k]$.
-It then follows that the desired quantum function $f^{\leq k}\circ g$ equals $Switch_k[f,g']$. \end{proof}
+We then define $\GG_k =\{g_s\}_{s\in\{0,1\}^k}$ with $g_s=g$ for every string $s\in\{0,1\}^k$ and set $g'= h\circ Branch_k[\GG_k]$.
+It then follows that the desired quantum function $f^{\leq k}\otimes g$ equals $Switch_{k+1}[f,g']$. \end{proof}

-Next, we give a lemma---Lemma \ref{lemma:add-zero}---that is useful for the proof of our key lemma (Lemma \ref{lemma:second-part}) in Section \ref{sec:second-part}.
+Next, we present Lemma \ref{lemma:add-zero}, which is useful for the proof of our key lemma (Lemma \ref{lemma:second-part}) in Section \ref{sec:second-part}.
 The lemma allows us to skip, before applying a given quantum function, an arbitrary number of $0$s until we read a fixed number of $1$s.